-- Optional step: In the meantime, heat up a tsp of oil in a separate pan and fry vegan chicken for 4-5 minutes (or longer if needed).
+- Optional step: In the meantime, heat up a teaspoon of oil in a separate pan and fry vegan chicken for 4-5 minutes (or longer if needed).
 Season with salt, pepper and garlic powder.

 - Return to your soup pan.
 Once the soup is boiling, add pasta.